retroFlecters/retroflect-client-web/README.md

 so I can attempt to sign in.

 [] I want to view a sign up form,
-so I can create an account.
+so I can attempt to create an account.

 Case: Visitor to sign in form page
 [] I want to see a link to the sign up form,